2025 Solar Incentives Guide for Cumru, PA - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as equipment, accessories and labor.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Cumru solar panel installation expert can offer more information about the ITC and how it applies to your situation.
+Your local Cumru solar panel installer can provide more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives